practicalli/clojure/docs/clojure-cli/repl/index.md

 ## Running the rebel REPL

-Start a Clojure REPL with Rebel terminal UI, optionally in the root of a Clojure project.
+Start a Clojure REPL with Rebel terminal UI.
+Use the command in the root of a Clojure project to include the project dependencies and source code.

 ```bash
 clojure -M:repl/rebel